verb (used without object)

 Converting a pussyfoot into liquid measure with caustic soda water.The Nurserymatograph|A Lawyer

-Mr. pussyfoot Johnson has told a Glasgow audience that he is no kill-joy, but smokes cigars.
+Mr. Pussyfoot Johnson has told a Glasgow audience that he is no kill-joy, but smokes cigars.

-Are Mr. Volstead or Mr. pussyfoot Johnson satisfied with the present condition of things in their country?My Impresssions of America|Margot Asquith
+Are Mr. Volstead or Mr. Pussyfoot Johnson satisfied with the present condition of things in their country?My Impresssions of America|Margot Asquith

 also pussy-foot, 1903, "tread softly," from pussy (n.1) + foot (n.).
 As a noun from 1911, "a detective," American English, from the nickname of U.S. government Indian Affairs agent W.E.
 Johnson (1862-1945), in charge of suppressing liquor traffic on Indian reservations in Oklahoma, who was noted for his stealthy tactics.
 Related: Pussyfooting; pussy-footed (1893).